-It's a 3-day course with a 45-minute exam made-up of 25 questions.
+It's a 3-day virtual classroom course, or also available as an online learning course with a 45-minute exam made-up of 25 questions.
 Learners must also complete a further risk assessment project which should be completed within the following fortnight.

 On completion, it is hoped managers will have garnered the requisite knowledge and confidence to implement positive changes to their working environment.

 Please note IOSH Managing Safely may be completed online with 16-32 hours of learning.
 Many providers will also be happy to set up multiple licenses for entire workforce to take the qualification, and work with you to set goals and time frames to ensure all members of staff pass.
 Discover more about the IOSH Managing Safely course and the options available to you.

 In addition to IOSH Working Safely and Managing Safely, the institution delivers sector specific training – including the likes of IOSH Managing Safely in Aviation and IOSH Managing Safely in Construction.

 IOSH courses themselves are delivered by recognised providers, of which Astutis is one and we are proud train thousands of employees every year.

 For convenience, training can be delivered at a centre or in your own place of work.
 Those who prefer online learning are also catered for, with immediate access to course material merely a few clicks away.

 Pricing will vary depending on the provider and your preferred method of learning.

 Those who successfully complete an IOSH training course will be presented with a certificate within two months.
 The certification is valid for life and is evidence that the individual – and by extension their employing business – are taking health and safety seriously.